Jennifer Zilm

 Jennifer Zilm is a Canadian poet.
-Her first book, Waiting Room (2016), was a finalist for the Robert Kroetsch Award for Innovative Poetry, and has been described as making a "valuable contribution to the documentary tradition in Canadian poetry."
+Her first book, Waiting Room (2016), was a finalist for the Robert Kroetsch Award for Innovative Poetry,.It has been described as making a "valuable contribution to the documentary tradition in Canadian poetry."
 Her second book, The Missing Field (2018), was a finalist for the Pat Lowther Award.
 The Malahat Review praised its poems "centred on the intellectual landscapes of documents and ephemera" for being "endlessly intricate and beautiful".

 Zilm is a former member of the Room Magazine editorial collective.
 She is a librarian and archivist and her work draws heavily on techniques such as collage and erasure.